srdone/first-class/README.md

 6 - padding between OA badge and rank name
 7 - code smell - need more directives - currently repeating a lot
 8 - lose login state on refresh - save login state to cookie instead of rootScope?
+9 - requirement data not loaded for neededReqSummary value on initial load

 # Todos: